RO0ger/G_Sheet-MCP/PRD.md

     - It loads the latest hypotheses from a configured Google Sheet.
 4.  **AI Processing**:
     - For each hypothesis, the orchestrator calls the Gemini API.
-    - **Quote Extraction**: Identifies relevant quotes from the transcript that support or contradict the hypothesis.
-    - **Hypothesis Scoring**: Scores the hypothesis based on the extracted quotes.
+    - **Hypothesis Analysis**: For each hypothesis, Gemini analyzes the transcript to determine pain points, status, confidence, and relevant quotes.
-5.  **Output**: The orchestrator writes the detailed results (scores, quotes, reasoning) to a new, timestamped tab in the Google Sheet.
+5.  **Output**: The orchestrator updates each hypothesis row in-place with the analysis results (pain, status, quotes, etc.) in the original Google Sheet.
 6.  **Notification**: A summary notification is sent to a configured Slack channel to report the successful completion of the analysis.

 ## Configuration-First Architecture